-In the District of Oregon, non-prisoner self-represented parties who wish to e-file must fill out and submit by e-mail to the Court an Application to Register for CM/ECF as Self-Represented Party.
-If the Application is granted, the party must then register for a CM/ECF account with PACER.
-Detailed instructions about how to apply for permission to be a Registered User are available on the Court's website.
+In the District of Oregon, non-prisoner self-represented parties who wish to e-file must register with PACER and fill out and submit a Pro Se Party Application for CM/ECF Registration.
+Detailed instructions about how to apply for permission to be a Registered User are available on the Court's website: www.ord.uscourts.gov.

-If the Court approves your application, you must register for a CM/ECF account, at which point, you will be a "Registered User" in your case.
+If the Court approves your application, you will be a "Registered User" in your case.
 As a Registered User, you would be able to e-file documents in your case.
 E-filing documents eliminates the need to serve paper copies on any other party who is also a Registered User.
 (All attorneys admitted to practice in U.S. District Court for the District of Oregon must be Registered Users.)
 In turn, you would no longer receive paper copies of documents filed in your case.
-Instead, you would receive a notice of electronic filing (NEF) via e-mail for any documents filed in your case; the NEF contains a link that grants you "one free look" at the document with CM/ECF.
-Subsequent views will require you to log in with your PACER credentials, and you may incur charges.
+Instead, you would receive a notice of electronic filing (NEF) via e-mail for any documents filed in your case; the NEF contains a link that grants you "one free look" at the document through CM/ECF and/or PACER.